Dydek123/DocumentBuilder/README.md

-# CV-builder
+# Document-builder
-The project involves the creation of a CV builder.
-The user will be able to choose one of several templates and complete the data through a form that will dynamically update the CV view.
+The project involves the creation of a document builder.
+The user will be able to choose one of several templates and complete the data through a form that will dynamically update the document view.
 The data can be saved permanently in the user's profile and then load it into the form in just one click.

 ## Table of contents
 * [Technologies](#technologies)